 Not all employers or Workers’ Compensation insurance providers accept claims on the first submission.
 Many deny them, especially if the injury is chronic rather than acute.
 This is why many hospitality workers choose to partner with Workers’ Compensation lawyers to make their appeal.
 Working with a lawyer allows workers to focus their attention on getting well and remove some of the stressors of dealing with the Workers’ Compensation process.

-If you are a hospitality worker who sustained a workplace injury, reach out to the Exton Workers’ Compensation lawyers at Wusinich & Sweeney, LLC.
+If you are a hospitality worker who sustained a workplace injury, reach out to the Exton Workers’ Compensation lawyers at Wusinich, Sweeney & Ryan, LLC.
 Our legal team understands the Workers’ Compensation process and will work to ensure you can qualify for all benefits to which you are entitled.
 Contact us online or call us at 610-594-1600 for a free consultation today.
 We are located in Exton, Pennsylvania, and we serve residents of Downingtown, West Chester, Exton, Coatesville, Phoenixville, Malvern, Lyndell, Wagontown, Uwchlan Township, Parkesburg, Chester Springs, Lancaster County, Reading, and Morgantown.